jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-07.md

 - inflation as **demand inflation** *
 - deflation as **demand deflation**

-> *From the viewpoint of Economics, the Superphysics definition is Demand-Pull Inflation.
-Cost-push inflation is merely demand-pull inflation from the viewpoint of the suppliers and producers.
+{{< f f="*From the viewpoint of Economics, the Superphysics definition is Demand-Pull Inflation.
+Cost-push inflation is merely demand-pull inflation from the viewpoint of the suppliers and producers." >}}

+> What really 'deflated' was economic activity

 ![Downturn in financial market](/photos/econ/crash.jpg)